ExpIMD/Life_Game/README.md

 # Conway's Game of Life

 ## Description

 Conway's Game of Life is a cellular automaton simulating the evolution of a population of cells on a two-dimensional grid.
 Each cell can be in one of two states: alive or dead.
 The state of the cells updates step-by-step according to simple rules based on the number of living neighbors.

+Each live cell stores its age — the number of generations it has been alive.
+The cell’s color becomes brighter with age.

+The grid uses cyclic boundaries, so cells on the edges consider neighbors from the opposite edge, creating a seamless wrap-around effect.

 ## Game Rules